EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {: artwork-align="center"}

 The parties exchanging messages are called "U" and "V".
 U and V exchange identities and ephemeral public keys.
 They compute the shared secret and derive the keying material.
-The messages are signed and MAC:ed according to the SIGMA protocol ({{mess-ex0}}):
+The messages are signed and MAC-ed according to the SIGMA protocol ({{mess-ex0}}):

 *  E_U and E_V are the ECDH ephemeral public keys of U and V, respectively.
 * ID_U and ID_V are used to identify U and V, respectively.
 In case of public key certificate, C_U and C_V are used instead.